systemics/cuttlefish/docs/notes/NOTES.md

 Here's some open questions:

 - How do we measure the synchronization the displays?
+  * I'm considering installing light sensors at the bottom left corner of each display and alternating black/white in a 10 by 10 pixel square.
+Then looking at the "square waves" on an oscilloscope or logic analyser.
+  * Another idea is tapping into the DVI cable electrically somehow.
+  * The easiest thing would be if we could query the GPU for the state of the HDMI/DVI signal or get a callback somehow.

+- Is there a way to influence or even know the HDMI/DVI/LCD clock rate?

 - How do we measure the synchronization the clocks on each cell?
+  * Each cell runs the Network Time Protocol daemon ([ntpd][]).
+This daemon may have configuration options that tighten-up the timing of the clocks in the cluster.
+There also may be a tool that uses some fancy algorithm to measure the sync between ntp-sync'd clocks.

 - Is there a faster than 10/100 ethernet way to distribute state to each of the cells?

-- Is there a way to influence or even know the HDMI/DVI/LCD clock rate?
+  * Maybe it will eventually be possible to use the [CSI-2][] interface, but as of today the camera interface is not supported.

-- How is Edgar Berdahl's image different than the mainstream image?
+- How is Edgar Berdahl's [Satellite CCRMA][] image different than the mainstream image?
+  * We need to email Edgar and ask or maybe do some diff on the entire filesystem to determine this.

-- Is it possible or useful to increase the MTU of the network?
+- Is it possible or useful to increase the [MTU][] of the network?
+  * Most switches, routers, and computers fragment network data into ~1400 byte chunks at the MAC/PHYS network layer, so if your application sends packets larger that one [MTU][], there will be overhead on the MAC/PHYS layer as your big packets get fragmented.
+In special cases, it is possible to configure your network with an [MTU][] larger than ~1400 bytes.
+Is this possible in our system?
+Would it help or hurt?

 - How long does glReadPixels(...) take?

+- Will [murder][] work easily from within the cross-compiler environment (a virtual machine)?

 ...